sajal/sajalblog/content/post/presence-bluetooth.md

 ````
 {{% /highlight %}}

-And my bash script evolved to call the Go code using curl.
+I need to use this http API because the bash script runs on a device without Bluetooth support.
+My bash script evolved to call the Go code using curl.

 {{% highlight bash %}}
 ````